hunter-teacher-cert/unit_plan-fearsome-foursome/README.md

 -----

 ### General Overview
-(include here description of unit, what class(es) it fits into, when...)

----
 This is intended to be the final unit of the year for our AP CSP classes.
 It is intended as a bridge from AP CSP to prepare the students for AP CSA.
 Students will become familiar with text based coding by using Python to develop games.

+---

 ### Motivation for Unit
 (why have you decided to make this?)